dustinpfister/blog_posts/_posts/lodash_times.md

 ## 3 - Plain old vanilla js clones of the lodash times method

 It is not to hard to make a plain old native javaScript clone of the lodash times method.
 In addition by doing so it is possible to make all kinds of custom tailored functionality of course.
 Writing a clone of the lodash times method is a great simple example of closure and high ordered functions as well.
 So writing at least one or two is a great way of getting used to closures and high order functions which comes in handy all the time in javaScript development.
+So in this section I will be going over some examples of a vanilla js lodash times method clones.

 ### 3.1 - A Basic lodash times clone